 WHO IS IT FOR?

-ABLE: A person eligible for SSI benefits or the Social Security Disability, Retirement, and Survivor’s program; OR, submits certification that meets the criteria for a disability certification; lives in Washington State and whose disability occurred before age 26.
+- A Washington resident eligible for SSI benefits or the Social Security Disability, Retirement, and Survivor’s program or who submits certification that meets the criteria for a disability certification;

 WHAT IS IT?

-ABLE: A form of 529 Account Tax Favored Qualified ABLE program in IRS code.
+- A form of 529 Account Tax Favored Qualified ABLE program in IRS code

 Are there limits in contributions and spending?